Aditya-Nannapaneni/Personal_Projects/Machine_Learning_Projects/Quora Question Pair Similarity/README.md

   - Identify which questions asked on Quora are duplicates of questions that have already been asked.
   - This could be useful to instantly provide answers to questions that have already been answered.
   - We are tasked with predicting whether a pair of questions are duplicates or not.

+  ### Real world business objectives and constraints:
+    - The cost of a mis-classification can be very high.
+    - You would want a probability of a pair of questions to be duplicates so that you can choose any threshold of choice.
+    - No strict latency concerns.
+    - Interpretability is partially important.

 ## Approach